-Dev Cuny, an ambassador for the Born Perfect Campaign, which seeks to end conversion therapy, told VICE about her experience undergoing a six-hour conversion therapy session in college.
-“I was held down and physically handled in an abusive way," she said.
-"The scariest part... was how the minister was holding my head and screaming right in my face at the demons.”
+Dev Cuny, an ambassador for the Born Perfect Campaign, which seeks to end conversion therapy, told VICE about their experience undergoing a six-hour conversion therapy session in college.
+“I was held down and physically handled in an abusive way," they said.
+"The scariest part… was how the minister was holding my head and screaming right in my face at the demons.”

-Sam Brinton, head of advocacy at The Trevor Project and a conversion therapy survivor, has been open about both the mental and physical abuse he experienced as a minor during the sessions.
-His counselor told him that he was the only gay person left alive because all the others had died from AIDS and that he was “an abomination in the eyes of God.”
-During therapy sessions, Brinton has said he was restrained to a table and was forced to watch videos of men holding hands, hugging and having sex while the counselor applied ice, electricity, and heat to his skin and stuck needles to his fingers.
+Sam Brinton, head of advocacy at The Trevor Project and a conversion therapy survivor, has been open about both the mental and physical abuse they experienced as a minor during the sessions.
+Their counselor told them that they were the only gay person left alive because all the others had died from AIDS, and that they were “an abomination in the eyes of God.”
+During therapy sessions, Brinton has said they were restrained to a table and were forced to watch videos of men holding hands, hugging and having sex while the counselor applied ice, electricity, and heat to their skin and stuck needles to their fingers.